Facebook View

 South Carolina Camp Lejeune Claims Lawyers

-We are dedicated personal injury lawyers that will do Right By You and fight for the settlement you deserve.
+We are dedicated personal injury lawyers that will Fight to Win the settlement you deserve.
 Use our live chat or call 888-HAWKLAW to get your case initiated.

 The U.S. Marine Corps base Camp Lejeune, established in the eastern district of North Carolina, has caused detrimental health effects to around one million military service members and their family members located there.
 According to the Agency for Toxic Substances and Disease Registry (ATSDR), this is due to contaminated drinking water.
 The Camp Lejeune water contamination was first discovered in the 1980s and was found to contain volatile organic compounds (VOCs) almost 30 years after the camp opened.